A Survey on Code-Based Cryptography: Introduction

 In this chapter we give an extensive survey on code-based cryptography, explaining the mathematical background of such systems and the difficulties of proposing secure and at the same time practical schemes.
-We cover the main proposals and the approaches to break such systems.
-With the recent news, that NIST will reopen the standardization process for digital signature schemes, we hope to reach different research communities to tackle this new challenge together. \\
+We cover the main proposals in the standardization call and the approaches to break such systems.
+With the reopened standardization process for digital signature schemes, we hope to reach different research communities to tackle this new challenge together.